-- Animated or changing denominations, figures or threedimensional forms. - Technical or commonly used names of products or services, or generic designations thereof. - Three-dimensional forms which are part of the public domain or have become of common use, as well as those which lack distinctiveness, and those which include the ordinary shape of products or the shape imposed by their nature or industrial function. - Descriptive marks or indicative words used in trade to designate the species, quality, quantity, composition, end use, value, place of origin of the product or production era. - Isolated letters, digits or colours, unless combined or accompanied with other elements, such as symbols, designs or denominations which provide them with sufficient distinctive character. - Geographic denominations, proper or common, map and gentile nouns and adjectives, when they indicate the origin of products or services and may lead to confusion or error as to their origin. - Names of population centres or places that are characterised by the manufacture of certain products, to protect such products. - Names, figures or three-dimensional forms that could deceive the public or lead to error, which is understood as such as those which constitute false indications about the nature, components or qualities of the products or services they are purported to protect.
+- Animated or changing denominations, figures or threedimensional forms. - Technical or commonly used names of products or services, or generic designations thereof. - Three-dimensional forms which are part of the public domain or have become part of common use, as well as those which lack distinctiveness, are the ordinary shape of products or are the shape imposed by their nature or industrial function. - Descriptive marks or indicative words used in trade to designate the species, quality, quantity, composition, end use, value, place of origin of the product or production era. - Isolated letters, digits or colours, unless combined or accompanied with other elements, such as symbols, designs or denominations, which provide them with sufficient distinctive character. - Geographic denominations, proper or common, maps and nouns and adjectives, when they indicate the origin of products or services and may lead to confusion or error as to their origin. - Names of population centres or places that are characterised by the manufacture of certain products, to protect such products. - Names, figures or three-dimensional forms that could deceive the public or lead to error, understood as such those which constitute false indications about the nature, components or qualities of the products or services purported to protect.